 During her time at this treatment facility, Adrienne was approached by another agency to build an IOP of her own.
 She accepted this offer, and successfully built an experientially based, trauma informed program that helped many people in her community.
 Adrienne based curriculum off of her training in Eye Movement Desensitization and Reprocessing (EMDR), ego-state therapy, and psychodrama that targeted self-defeating behaviors directly at their neurological birthplace, rather than remain cerebrally focused through cognitive behavioral methods alone.

 Adrienne’s decision to debut her own private practice stems from a desire to renovate community therapy.
-While running her own IOP, days that once were fueled by passion of recovery, community, and healing, were eventually replaced with long hours of mind numbing chart audits, prior authorization phone calls, and other insurance driven mundane tasks.
-Disheartened that one IOP participant would have a large monthly premium and deductible and barely approved for services while another person didn't have to pay a dime didn't begin to seem fair.
-Further adding to the frustration, insurances mandate cookie cutter interventions despite research supporting more effective interventions.
-It is Adrienne's plan to offer intensive individual sessions with a neurobiologically informed treatment plan, meaning the nervous system is incorporated throughout the therapeutic process.
+While running her own IOP, days that once were fueled by passion for recovery, community, and healing, were eventually replaced with long hours of chart audits, prior authorization phone calls, and other insurance driven mundane tasks.
+Disheartened by the financial disparities of the insurance companies, as well as their push for the use of cookie cutter interventions despite contradicting research was infuriating.
+With insurance no longer interfering with best practice, Adrienne's offers intensive individual sessions with a bio-neurologically informed treatment plan, meaning the nervous system is incorporated throughout the therapeutic process.
 Adrienne utilizes treatment methods that are based in research (look under "Resources" tab for more information) to access body memories.
 In this way, a person's time in treatment is decreased because we are working with the brain's natural processing system, ultimately saving time and money.

 Adrienne was trained in EMDR in 2017.
 At the time of her training, Adrienne had been on a spiritual and healing journey for 15 years.
 As she sat across another clinician as the test subject desensitizing a benign memory, an intense touchstone memory from the "I'm not good enough" memory network surfaced.
 This was a powerful moment where Adrienne realized the importance of working with the whole brain: including the brainstem where unconscious body memories are stored.
 This again fueled her passion for creating accessible trauma-informed treatment for people with substance use disorders so they may identify the pathogenic memories that put them at risk for self-harm behavior, and begin the process for storing the memory adaptively in the brain.
-Adrienne has since gone on to receive advanced training that allows her to desensitize traumatic material immediately following an event to avoid an individual developing PTSD symptoms.
+Adrienne has since gone on to receive advanced training in several different protocols that allows her to desensitize traumatic material immediately following an event to avoid an individual developing PTSD symptoms.
 She also has training to desensitize urges and cravings associated with substance use disorders.

 Adrienne trained with Katie O’Shea in the Early Childhood Trauma Protocol and Implicit Memory Protocol that allows her to desensitize somatic memories held by parts of self.
 This is important because many trauma survivors, especially people with a substance use disorder, have endured relational trauma where there may not be words to create context for emotional flashbacks.
 This protocol can repair insecure attachment styles, reboot emotional circuitry, and begin to overhaul our nervous system so as to increase the window of tolerance.
 Adrienne has also been a client of the Early Childhood Trauma Protocol and Implicit Memory Protocol and understands from a visceral level what this feels like.
 She also trained with author Dolores Mosquera from Spain on the Progressive Protocol that allows her to stabilize and work with individuals with symptoms of structural dissociation.
 This training has added an invaluable tool to her toolbox, as it was previously thought that EMDR was not to be used with clients with dissociative symptoms until they were stable, however stabilization often seems mystical, but not with this approach.

 Adrienne received many hours of psychodrama training through Mary Bellofatto, LMHC, NCC, CEDS, TEP and Cathy Nugent, LCPC, TEP, including training specific to couples work.
 In her first training, Adrienne had the privilege to be the protagonist in several dramas.
-From this experience, she gained insight into the parts of self that she had been repressing and began to question the larger footprint she wished to have on her community.
-This led to what became the blueprint of her private practice today, as well as a goal to write a book that would bring practical tools for healing implicit memories to the homes of trauma survivors in recovery.
+This led to what became the blueprint of her private practice today.
 Adrienne believes deeply in the use of experiential approaches that allow clients and families to experience the change process viscerally from the roots of suffering.